Rule 3901-5-09 | Agent licensing and appointments.

 (1) Commissions or other compensation paid by an insurer to a person for any activity that requires a license must be paid in the legal name of the licensee as that name appears on the superintendent's records or a trade name registered in accordance with section 3905.11 of the Revised Code.

-(2) An agent who is appointed with the issuing insurance company may pay commissions to another agent who is licensed for that line of business but who is not appointed with the issuing insurance company.
+(2) An agent who is appointed with the issuing insurance company can pay commissions to another agent who is licensed for that line of business but who is not appointed with the issuing insurance company.

-(3) A licensed agent may assign commissions lawfully earned to a non-licensed person or entity pursuant to a written agreement and for a purpose that is not otherwise a pretext for the unlawful payment or split of commissions or the payment of an unlawful lead fee to the assignee.
+(3) A licensed agent can assign commissions lawfully earned to a non-licensed person or entity pursuant to a written agreement and for a purpose that is not otherwise a pretext for the unlawful payment or split of commissions or the payment of an unlawful lead fee to the assignee.

-(4) An agent or insurer may pay an unlicensed person or organization for administrative services actually rendered by that person or organization in connection with an insurance program offered to the members or customers of the unlicensed person or organization.
+(4) An agent or insurer can pay an unlicensed person or organization for administrative services actually rendered by that person or organization in connection with an insurance program offered to the members or customers of the unlicensed person or organization.
 Such payment shall be negotiated in an arms-length transaction.
-The amount of payment may not be calculated as a percentage of premium or any other measure of sales production.
+The amount of payment can not be calculated as a percentage of premium or any other measure of sales production.
 The amount of payment must be reasonable in relation to the services actually rendered.
 This paragraph does not prohibit the payment of a flat fee per transaction or service.

-(5) An agent or insurance company may pay an unlicensed person or organization for an endorsement in favor of the agent, insurance company or a product.
-Such payment shall be a flat fee per member or customer or shall be in the amount of actual costs incurred by the unlicensed person or organization in making the endorsement.
+(5) An agent or insurance company can pay an unlicensed person or organization for an endorsement in favor of the agent, insurance company or a product.
+Such payment shall be a flat fee per member or customer or in the amount of actual costs incurred by the unlicensed person or organization in making the endorsement.
 In no event shall the payment be calculated as a percentage of premium or any other measure of sales production.

 (6) For purposes of this rule, an "endorsement" means a communication by an unlicensed person in any medium that introduces or mentions the availability of a general type of insurance coverage, identifies a particular insurer or agent, explains the method for obtaining additional information, and contains the words "endorse," "endorsed by," "sponsor," or "sponsored by," if all of the following conditions apply: